 Example: Consider a beaker in the presence of reactants in an open beaker.
 Here the boundary is an imaginary surface enclosing the beaker and reactants.

 Example: A steam turbine, a pool filled with water, where the water can enter or leave the pool.

-A system which has the ability to exchange only energy with its surroundings and cannot exchange matter, it is known as a closed system.
+A system which has the ability to exchange only energy with its surroundings and cannot exchange matter is known as a closed system.

 A cylinder in which the valve is closed is an example of a closed system.
 When the cylinder is heated or cooled, it does not lose its mass.

-A system which cannot exchange the matter or energy with the surroundings, is known as an isolated system.
-The Zeroth law of thermodynamics states that thermodynamic processes do not affect the total energy of the system.
+A system which cannot exchange matter or energy with the surroundings is known as an isolated system.
+The zeroth law of thermodynamics states that thermodynamic processes do not affect the total energy of the system.

-Example: Reactants present in a thermos flask or an insulated vessel, where neither energy nor the matter is exchanged with the environment.
+Example: Reactants are present in a thermos flask or an insulated vessel, where neither energy nor matter is exchanged with the environment.

 Example: If the piston and cylinder arrangement in which the fluid like air or gas is being compressed or expanded is insulated, it becomes an isolated system.